Your rights when selling or buying a home

 Estate Agents Act 1979

-If an agent is selling a home in the UK, this 1979 law sets the floor for how they have to treat you — from the fees they charge to the offers they pass on.
+If an agent is selling a home in the UK, this 1979 law sets the floor for how they have to treat you.
+From the fees they charge to the offers they pass on.

 Read the guideConsumer Rights Act 2015

 The Consumer Rights Act 2015 consolidated decades of consumer law into a single, modern statute.
-It governs contracts for services — which is exactly what an estate agent provides.
+It governs contracts for services.
+Which is exactly what an estate agent provides.

 Read the guideDisclosure

-What sellers and agents must tell you about a property — by law.
+What sellers and agents must tell you about a property.
+By law.

-Material Information Rules (NTSELAT)
+Material Information Rules (DMCCA 2024)

 Read the guideEnergy Performance Certificates (EPC)